aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 ## Option Type

-*Option* is a container type which represents an optional value.
+*Option* is a container type that represents an optional value.
 It helps to avoid *NullPointerException* in our code and to deal with missing values in a clear and elegant way.
 It is often used in data retrieval or validation logic when you don't need the details about potential errors.
 If an error happens *Option* just will be empty.
 [Vavr Option](https://www.vavr.io/vavr-docs/#_option) implementation is pretty similar to the [Option in Scala](https://www.scala-lang.org/api/current/scala/Option.html), where instances of *Option* are either an instance of *Some* or the *None*.
 Some common mistakes that developers are making while using *Option* will be reviewed in this chapter.

 ```java
 final class UserService {